zeroDivZero/notes-ios/notes/accessibility/Inspector.md

 ## Audit

-Press **Run** button to check for accessibility problems in app, presented as warnings.
+Press **Run** button to check for a11y problems in app, presented as warnings.

 Click individual warning to highlight related element in simulator and bottom of Audit screen.